GavinMasterson/dvc-pipeline-demo/README.md

-# dvc-pipeline-demo
+# DVC Pipeline Demo
-This repo contains a working example of a DVC pipeline
+This repo contains a working example of a DVC pipeline.